roman-milk/roman-milk.github.io/laceys.md

+===

- ****** Lacey's First Double-Penetration ****** byNonStopFunGuy© His eyes did not move from her nude, shaved pussy, and his tongue was licking saliva starting to drool out of his open mouth.
+His eyes did not move from her nude, shaved pussy, and his tongue was licking saliva starting to drool out of his open mouth.
 "Um, no, what?"

  The teenage slut giggled.
 "Now that I showed you mine, you have to show me yours."